DEV-learn-co-students/angular-replace-readme-seiji-batch-002/README.md

 ## Overview

 Another property we can use is `replace` - let's look into that!
+You might've noticed that when our directives get inserted into the DOM the directive tag is still there.
+Replace can *replace* this DOM node!

 ## Objectives